camillebeguin/paris_housing/README.md

 # Paris housing

-The goal of this project was to predict the selling price of housing units in different Paris arrondissements.
+Hiring test to predict the selling price of housing units in different Paris arrondissements.
 Available features included housing surface, number of rooms, location (latitude/longitude), district.

 The results and 4 steps are displayed in the notebooks.
 Source code for the functions is available in /src.